dashingsoft/pyarmor/docs/man.rst

---manifest TEMPLATE             Manifest template string --entry SCRIPT                  Entry script of this project --is-package <0,1>              Set project as package or not --restrict-mode <0,1,2,3,4>     Set restrict mode --obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1,2>              Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable wrap mode --advanced-mode <0,1>           Disable or enable advanced  mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times
+--manifest TEMPLATE             Manifest template string --entry SCRIPT                  Entry script of this project --is-package <0,1>              Set project as package or not --restrict <0,1,2,3,4>          Set restrict mode --obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1,2>              Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable wrap mode --advanced <0,1>                Disable or enable advanced  mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times